kuieless/AerialMetric-ECCV2026/README.md

 ## News

-✅ The code repository is now publicly available and includes both inference and benchmark scripts.
+✅ 26-7-24：The code repository is now publicly available and includes both inference and benchmark scripts.

 ## Benchmark Entry Points